roshan798/Sudoku/README.md

 ## Usage

 To play the game, simply visit the website <a href="https://roshan798.github.io/Sudoku/">https://roshan798.github.io/Sudoku/</a> and click on the "New Game" button to generate a new Sudoku puzzle.
-Use the number buttons on the right side of the board to input your guesses, and click on the "Check" button to verify your solution.
-Use the "Reset" button to clear the board and start over.
+Use the number buttons on the bottom side of the board to input your guesses.